 Choose the fertilizing method that works best for you and your pothos and follow the package recommendations.

-Here’s liquid houseplant fertilizer you may want to look at.
+Here’s a liquid houseplant fertilizer you may want to look at.
 It has a 4-3-4 concentration, so it’s fairly well-balanced, and it also has sulfur to help your pothos to readily absorb the nutrients.

 NOTE: This is a highly concentrated formula; you’ll need only 1/4 to 1/2 teaspoon of fertilizer to 2 cups of water.